Crixos86/Numerik/README.md

 # Numerik

-This repo contains tasks from my participation in numerics lectures.
+This repo contains tasks from my participation in numeric lectures.